Requirements for Graduation with the TAMS Diploma

 - No more than 30 disciplinary points at any time during your tenure at TAMS

-- A minimum of 80 hours community service, with 40 of these completed by the end of the Junior year
+- A minimum of 80 hours community service, with 40 of these completed by the end of the first year

 NOTE: Since grades for the fourth semester are not available at the time of graduation, only those students who are eligible based on the first three semesters will be allowed to wear the Honors Medal for the ceremony and be listed in the program as Honors Graduates.
 If the fourth semester grades make a student eligible for the Honors Diploma, the medal and the diploma will be mailed to the student mid to late summer.